edwardsmith999/SimWrapPy/README.md

      {'cells': [16, 16, 16], 'processors': [2, 2, 2]}]

+### OpenFOAM input changes

+The input changes to openFOAM works as follows:

+    Replace OpenFOAM

+    Currently support  'cell', 'domainsize',
+    'origin' and 'process' keywords with list of three values for each.
+The user can also specify the full OpenFOAM format in the slightly cumbersome but completely consistent form of nested dicts/lists, for example to set cells keyword = "blockMeshDict"
+    keyvals = {"blocks":{"hex":["keep",[8,8,8],"keep","keep"]}}
+    where the "keep" keyword says to skip replacing values. also, to set processors
+    keyword = ["decomposeParDict", "decomposeParDict"]
+    keyvals = [{"numberOfSubdomains":8},
+               {"numberOfSubdomains":{simpleCoeffs:{"n":[2,2,2]}}}]

+ ### LAMMPS input changes

+ The LAMMPS input file can be adapted as follows,

+    Replace values in a file where
+    we find a keyword on the line.
+For example from LAMMPS (with random spacing):

+    variable            maxy equal 2.0
+    variable minz equal 0.0
+    variable    maxz equal 2.0

+    lattice fcc ${lat_scale}
+    region reg block ${minx} ${maxx} ${miny} ${maxy} ${minz} ${maxz} units box create_box          1 reg
+    create_atoms        1 region porous units box
+    set     type 1 diameter ${diameter} density ${density}

+    neighbor    5e-03 bin
+    neigh_modify     once yes exclude type 1 1

+    ...

+    fix  5 all cpl/init region all forcetype Drag Cd ${Cd} sendtype granfull

+    The replace input strings then can be a unique combination of words which identify the first part of the string, e.g.

+    replace_input("variable maxz", "equal 1.0")

+    also you can specify a keyword hidden half way along the string where only the part after that word needs to be specified.

+    replace_input("cpl/init", "region all forcetype Drag Cd 5.0 sendtype granfull")

+    Note, multiple spacing is reduced to one in both input and keywords.

+ ### Other input changes

+Other formats include lines with a number followed by a comment

+    3.14159     !PI
+    42          !Meaning of life

+and keyword as used in CPL, e.g.

+    SOMEKEYWORD
+    1
+    2

+where the two values can be changed

 ## Setting up a study

 Now we have a set of changes and we know how to create run objects, we want to setup a study by creating a list of run directories to pass to study.